erichuang2015/Pad/README.md

 ## Permissions, backups etc...

 On \*nix systems, you can create the database from scratch by running
-the *bash create.sh* or equivalent shell command, however it is already
+*bash create.sh* or equivalent shell command, however it is already
-included in this package.
+included in this package as */data/site.db*.

 Also on \*nix systems, you may need to enable write permissions to the
 */data/site.db* file and the */data/backup* folder which can be used to
 store backups your database

 To backup your database, run *bash backup.sh*.
-The backup script can also be added to cron for automatic backups.
+The backup script can
+also be added to cron for automatic backups.

 ## Content formatting